 - contact us online, quoting your name and library card number.

-Reserving and requesting items - you can
+Reserving and requesting items

-Storytime and rhymetime - aimed at young children and held at your local library following a regular timetable.
+Aimed at young children and held at your local library following a regular timetable.

 We provide children’s large print books in many libraries, and also giant print books and talking books.
 Clearvision books (picture books with text overlaid with Braille) allow a sighted child and visually impaired adult (or vice versa) to share a book together.
 They may be requested from your local library.